rextechs/AzureIoTBootcamp/Day1-HOL2.md

 # Windows 10 IoT + Azure IoT Edge - Advance Lab (60 Min)

-In this lab, you will learn how to :
+Visual Studio Code (VSCode) has become one of the premier development environments with many powerful tools to help developers accelerate the development process.
+In this lab, we'll walk you through the process of developing an IoT Edge module and deploying the module to an IoT Edge device using VSCode.
+You will learn how to:

 - Create Azure IoT Edge device id with VSCode
 - Install and initialize Azure IoT Edge Runtime on Windows 10